johnathan-convertino-afrl/open1553/README.md

 The reference base image file is included for SDCARD imaging.
 (2019_R1-2020_06_22.img.xz)

+#### apps

+Python2 seems to be the best for fifo1553, python3 seems to be the best for the uart1553.

 ### DIRECTORIES
 #### docs

-Contains helpful documents for the open1553 systems.
+Helpful documents for the open1553 systems.

 The subfolder diagrams contains high level block diagrams of the 1553 data flow.

 The subfolder linux_build contrains documents for Linux on the Zedboard, ZCU102,
 and other targets.

+#### apps

+Example applications for using the uart/fifo1553 in with python.
+Won't set the world
+on fire performance wise, but shows how quickly something can be put together.

 #### hardware

-Contains hardware design and information for the pmod_1553 device.
+Hardware design and information for the pmod_1553 device.
 This design is done in KiCAD version 5.x.

 #### HDL

-Contains FPGA files for pmod_1553 projects.
+FPGA files for pmod_1553 projects.
 It contains libraries that are the
 actual code for IP cores, and projects that generate for target boards.
 Currently Supported: